nunofachada/cf4ocl/docs/01_userguide.md

 Methods are implemented as functions which accept the object on which they operate as the first parameter.
-When useful, function-like macros are also used as object methods, such as the case of the
+When useful, function-like macros are also used as class methods, such as the case of the
 @ref ug_getinfo "info macros".
 Polymorphism is not used, as the so called "abstract" methods are just functions which provide common operations to concrete methods, named differently for each concrete